 This is one of the most operationally confusing features of NJ dementia care, and worth understanding:

-- Adult Day Health Services (ADHS) is the MLTSS-covered Medicaid day-program benefit.
+• Adult Day Health Services (ADHS) is the MLTSS-covered Medicaid day-program benefit.
 Medical/nursing oversight + therapies + activities + meals.
 Covered if your loved one is enrolled in MLTSS and ADHS appears in the Person-Centered Service Plan.
-Reimburses the day center directly; family pays $0.
+Reimburses the day center directly; the family pays nothing.

 The big operational rule: AADS and MLTSS are mutually exclusive for a given person for the same service.
 A family on MLTSS can use ADHS at the dementia day center.
 A family not on MLTSS can use AADS at the same dementia day center under a different reimbursement arrangement.
 The center treats the resident the same; the funding arc is different.
 Seven NJ counties have no AADS-contracted provider as of the most recent listing, verify your county at the AADP page before assuming AADS is available.